theimpulson/applounge/README.md

-# Apps
+# App Lounge

-Apps is an open-source application that allows you to install Android apps on your device quickly and easily.
+App Lounge is an open-source application that allows you to install Android apps on your device quickly and easily.
 It is licensed and distributed under [The GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Project Structure

-Apps use the _Packaging by Features_ approach for packaging the code.
+App Lounge use the _Packaging by Features_ approach for packaging the code.
 A really good explanation for this approach can be found on Philip Hauer's [Package by Feature](https://web.archive.org/web/20211025104408/https://phauer.com/2020/package-by-feature/) blog post.

 ```
 .